 With the 1970s came the beginning of the long slow demise of the editorial market for photographers.
 In the US Look closed in 1971, Life magazine in 1972, and led by the need for more pages of advertising, the British colour supplements were carrying less and less multi-page journalistic stories in favour of a growing coverage of personalities, cooking and tourist destinations.

-When David Hurn moved to Wales he sublet Porchester Court to blank">Christopher Angeloglou who, following the closure of _Life’s syndication office in Paris where he had been Director, needed a base in London while he worked as John Anstey’s deputy at The Telegraph Magazine.
+When David Hurn moved to Wales he sublet Porchester Court to Christopher Angeloglou who, following the closure of Life’s syndication office in Paris where he had been Director, needed a base in London while he worked as John Anstey’s deputy at The Telegraph Magazine.
 Hurn retained one room to sleep in when he was in town.

 Chris Angeloglou remembers the coming and going of Josef Koudelka, and David’s room piled high with books and prints and darkroom kit.